paperless-ngx/paperless-ngx/CONTRIBUTING.md

 master always reflects the latest release.

 dev contains all changes that will be part of the next release.
+Use this branch to start making your changes.

 feature-X branches is for experimental stuff that will eventually be merged into dev, and then released as part of the next release.